Abandoned Flugplatz Johannisthal

 Returning to Flugplatz Johannisthal, the airfield opened in September 1909 and was the second commercial airfield in Germany.
 Only the August-Euler airfield in Darmstadt since it opened a year before, in October 1908.

-This was so popular that the airfield became an international attraction, with people coming to Berlin to watch the planes fly.
-This tourism helped finance it even though many people jumped the fences surrounding it.
+This was so popular that the airfield became an international attraction, with people visiting Berlin to watch the planes fly.
+This tourism helped finance it even though many people jumped the surrounding fences.

 Many of the first aviation events in Germany happened at Flugplatz Johannisthal.
 The first cross-country flight over Germany ended on the airfield when Hubert Latham landed on September 27, 1909.
 The first Deutschlandflug occurred there as well.